MohamedMunthasir/Ex_8_CheckBox/README.md

-# Ex_8_CheckBox
+# Ex_8 :
-Develop a program to create a option menu using checkboxes and display the toast selected checkboxes with Android Studio
+Develop an android application to display the images using gallery control.
 ## AIM:
-To Develop a program for creating a option menu using checkboxes and display the toast selected checkboxes with Android Studio.
+To  Develop an android application to display the images using gallery control.

 ## EQUIPMENTS REQUIRED: